PascalBurume/NLP/README.md

 8. Keyword Extractors

      <br>
-All those has been done with Azure Machine Learning
+All those steps has been done with Azure Machine Learning
 ##  Azure Machine Learning

 Azure Machine Learning provides the following MLOps capabilities: